kevinpapst/kimai2-website/_documentation/upgrade-kimai-v1.md

 ---
-title: Upgrade to Kimai v2
+title: Upgrade to Kimai 2 (from v1)
 description: Upgrading your Kimai installation to Kimai 2 coming from v1
 redirect_from:
   - /v1/upgrade-v2.html
 ---

-## Upgrade to Kimai 2 (from v1)

 *You have to install Kimai v2 first, please read the documentation at [GitHub]({{ site.kimai_v2_repo }}).
 You can install it on the same server, but remember that you have to meet the PHP7 requirement.*